mitin001/transcriber/blog/books/bebop/reading-along/what_is_the_purpose_of_these_loops_of_wire.md

 > In the case of USB cables, the reason they have them is because when the device they're attached to was tested for electromagnetic compliance (EMC) the lab has likely found it to be over one or more limits, and that adding a ferrite made it compliant.
 So the supplier chose to go with that solution and simply add a ferrite to every cable rather than redesign the product to reduce the noise.

+The requirement for noise suppression on these USB cables is minimal.

+> Ferrites only really buy a few dB of attenuation.

 The magnetic field resists changes in current, that is, it resists HF AC current.
 This is similar to how capacitors impede changes in voltage because of their stored electrical energy.

 > Inductors resist instantaneous changes in current flow, and capacitors resist instantaneous changes in voltage level.
 The reasons for these in turn are that inductors store energy in the form of magnetic field and release that energy in opposition to fast changes in current.
 Capacitors in turn store energy in the form of electric field and release that energy in opposition to fast changes in voltage.